 India’s North East is opening up to host an increasing number of travelers.
-The Dialogue Diaries™, an interview platform by Backpacking Series, is delighted to feature early explorers who have ventured inside the region.
+The Dialogue Diaries™ – Interview Line, a platform by Backpacking Series, is delighted to feature early explorers who have ventured inside the region.
 In this interaction, Devesh Joshi from FootLoose Dev shares his experiences and the essential North East India travel tips and hacks for anyone to follow.

 I’ve been to Meghalaya, Nagaland, Arunachal Pradesh, Sikkim and Assam.
 It’s the hospitality and the uniqueness of the region that struck my eyes and inspires me from visiting it again and again.
 It’s amazing to see how various states are different from one another.